wewelski/score-keeper/README.md

 # Score Keeper App
-### A simple score keeper app using HTML and JS.
+This is a simple score keeping app made with HTML and JS.
+I've used Bulma CSS for the style.
-### I've used a Bulma CSS framework for the styling
+We went through Bootstrap, but Bulma has won me over because of it's simplicity.